 - a.
 To appoint any director of the General Partner present at any meeting of the Limited Partnership ("Meeting") as proxy for the Investor (if not present at the Meeting) solely for the purpose of satisfying the common law requirement that a meeting cannot be held without at least two individuals present in person or proxy; - b.
 To waive on behalf of the Investor (if not present at the Meeting) any irregularity in the notice of Meeting but only if the irregularity is of a technical or non-material nature; - c.
-To vote for the resolution required by section 38(2)(b) of the Limited Partnerships Act to approve a new limited partner if the transfer has been approved by the Manager in terms of the Governing Documents; - d.
+To vote for the resolution required by the Limited Partnerships Act to approve a new limited partner if the transfer has been approved by the Manager in terms of the Governing Documents; - d.
 To approve an amendment to a resolution set out in a notice of meeting provided that the amendment is: - i. the correction of an error; or - ii. a qualification of the application or restriction of the effect of the resolution on limited partners; or - iii. for clarification and in the opinion of the Attorney consistent with the clear intent of the resolution; - e.
 To approve an amendment ("Change") to the Governing Documents: - i. to comply with the provisions of any statute or statutory regulations; or - ii. if in the opinion of the Manager the Change is made to correct a manifest error or is of a formal or technical nature or is convenient and does not have a material adverse effect on the Investors, and the Change is subject to prior approval by the Supervisor; - f.
-To execute on behalf of the Investor the documentation necessary to record any authorised changes to the Governing Documents; and - g. to sign all documents necessary to transfer the Investor's shares in the Limited Partnership and the Investor's beneficial interest in the shares in the General Partner to FEG if the Sunset Option is exercised by FEG under the Deed of Scheme Management; and - h.
+To execute on behalf of the Investor the documentation necessary to record any authorised changes to the Governing Documents; and - g.
 To vote on any resolution which in the opinion of the Manager is necessary to give effect to the underlying principles or benefits to the Limited Partnership of the other limited powers given by this Power of Attorney; or which is of a formal or technical nature; or which is convenient for the Scheme provided that the resolution does not have a material adverse effect on the Investor and has met with the prior approval of the Supervisor.